 Accenture is a leading global management consultancy, but also increasingly a marketing services provider in its own right.
 Although it offers business consulting in virtually every sector of industry, the group developed a particular emphasis in the 2000s on assisting clients with the integration of IT services and outsourcing.
 Far from being damaged by the 2008 economic downturn, Accenture's performance improved as clients rushed to cut costs by outsourcing or improving their internal efficiency.
 Arguably more marketing-conscious than its competitors, it developed an unusually high profile for its industry through a long-running marketing campaign featuring, until the end of 2009, superstar golfer Tiger Woods.
 As a result it was one of the first management consultancies to begin itself offering marketing services to its clients.
 A dedicated marketing sciences unit which aimed to help clients get the maximum effectiveness from their own advertising and media strategy has been expanded through the acquisition of a succession of third party units, including digital agencies Acquity Group and Javelin Group.
-In 2016, in a first step into full service marketing, it acquired London creative agency Karmarama; followed in 2017 by German digital agency Sinner Schrader, Australian creative shop The Monkeys and Ireland's Rothco.
+In 2016, in a first step into full service marketing, it acquired London creative agency Karmarama; followed in 2017 by German digital agency Sinner Schrader, Australian creative shop The Monkeys and Ireland's Rothco; then MXM and others in 2018.

 Which agencies handle advertising for Accenture?
 Find out more from the Account Assignments database.